Anthony-Gambale/Deep-Learning-Framework/README.md

 *(not yet implemented)*

 ## Features
- * *(not yet implemented)* Neural network model with scalable size, and feedforward capability using weight matrices
+ * Neural network model with scalable size, and feedforward capability using weight matrices
  * *(not yet implemented)* Backpropagation step function, that can be iterated
  * *(not yet implemented)* I might use the API to create a GUI web app, where the user can experiment with different sizes and datasets
  * *(not yet implemented)* More sophisticated types of neural networks, like CNNs or RNNs, rather than the basic feedforward net